 Wastewater treatment is also necessary because, otherwise, it becomes one of the causes that deteriorates human health, coral reefs, and related marine ecosystems.

-So, the Polo’s Water Association took action to address contamination and limited water availability, the lack of technical capacity, and the adequate water treatment facilities, as well as the high cost of electricity on the island of Roatán, Honduras.
+Polo’s Water Association took action to address contamination, limited water availability, lack of technical capacity and adequate water treatment facilities, on the island of Roatan, Honduras.

-In 2017, the association’s Board of Directors of the Drinking Water and Sanitation Services submitted the project “Taking care of my reef and my water system” to the Tenth Request for Proposals of the Small Grants Program of the Mesoamerican Reef Fund (MAR Fund), to which the funding was granted.
+In 2017, the association’s Board of Directors of the Drinking Water and Sanitation Services submitted the project “Taking care of my reef and my water system” to the Tenth Request for Proposals of the Small Grants Program of the Mesoamerican Reef Fund (MAR Fund).
+The project was approved and received funding to be developed.

 With the granted funds, they were able to ensure the financial resources needed to take on the distribution systems of drinking water and sanitation in the West End community.
 The goal was to preserve natural resources and reduce pollutants reaching water bodies, especially in the Caribbean Sea.
 The project was implemented in 2018, and the goal was achieved, although it was not an easy process.